The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Medical training consists of a medical degree (final medical diploma/primary qualification) obtained from an eligible medical school in an eligible degree title and graduation year as listed on the AMC website.

-You will need to discuss with EPIC regarding what format is acceptable for either category, as the AMC cannot advise on formats/document requirements of credentials.
+You will need to discuss with ECFMG regarding what format is acceptable for either category, as the AMC cannot advise on formats/document requirements of credentials.
 ECFMG review each credential and make the determination if that credential is acceptable for ECFMG certification and verification.

-The Medical Board of Australia requires the final diploma (for e.g. MBBS, etc). to be verified for medical registration purposes.
-This qualification is referred to as a Primary Qualification with the AMC, however ECFMG refer to this as the Final Medical Diploma.
+The Medical Board of Australia requires the medical degree (final medical diploma/primary qualification) (for e.g. MBBS, etc). to be verified for medical registration purposes.

-If you have not yet been issued with the final diploma, other documentation options include:
+If you have not yet been issued with the medical degree (final medical diploma/primary qualification), other documentation options include:

 Please contact ECFMG directly to enquire what alternative document(s) can be accepted.

-For more information, refer to the Medical Board of Australia.
+Yes.
+Refer to the Medical Board of Australia.

 Contact the relevant specialist medical college for information about the specialist medical qualification requirements.
-All colleges are listed on the Medical Board of Australia.

 Contact the relevant specialist medical college for information about the specialist medical qualification requirements.
-All the colleges are listed on the Medical Board of Australia.

-Contact the Medical Board of Australia to enquire if verification of your medical qualification/s is still required.
+Contact the Medical Board of Australia to enquire if verification of your medical qualification(s) is still required.

 If you are a new applicant, your AMC candidate number will be stated in your AMC candidate account once your application has been processed.